Scoring Your Credit - How's Your FICO?

-Raise your FICO score to buy a house in Colorado Springs with Brian L. A. Wess as your REALTOR - 7195286672
+Raise your FICO score to buy a house in Colorado Springs with Brian L. A. Wess as your real estate agent - 7195286672

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-Since we've experienced an economic downturn, however, some people have seen their score drop by hundreds of points because of loss of employment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in summing up your FICO score are:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+With the change in the economy, however, some people have seen their score drop by hundreds of points because of underemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in deciding your FICO score are:

 • Types of Credit — Do you have a healthy mix of credit cards and loans?